MianSaadTahir/Video-Nexus/README.md

 # Video Nexus

-**Video Nexus** is a dynamic video-sharing entertainment platform built using HTML, CSS, and JavaScript.
+**Video Nexus** is a dynamic web video entertainment platform built using HTML, CSS, and JavaScript.
 It allows users to explore a wide range of video categories, offering a seamless and enjoyable video playback experience.
 ## Table of Contents
 - [Features](#features)
 - [Screenshots](#screenshots)